guettli/why-i-like-django-and-sap/README.md

 In Python it is easy (I love "no brainers"), since there is one lib in the standard library, no need to find the matching lib: https://docs.python.org/3/library/json.html

+## URLs for docs do not change.

+The URLs for the docs do hardly change in the Python/Django/PostgreSQL world.

+The URLs are nice and you could remember them (but my favorite search engine is still faster then my brain).

+If I search for sap docs, I often get a "http 404: file not found" error.

+That's my impression.
+I have no numbers to prove this.